-Apart from the wonderful views, the small village of Lochawe has a hotel serving food and a post office/shop all within a very short walk.
-There are beautiful views over to Kilchurn Castle, one of the most photographed castles in Britain.
-One mile away by road.
+Apart from the wonderful views, the small village of Lochawe has the Ben Cruchan Inn an excellent pub serving good food and a post office/shop all within a very short walk.
+There are beautiful views over to Kilchurn Castle, one of the most photographed castles in Britain which is accessible by foot along an attractive path from the Castle's car park which is just one mile from the Carriage.

 Within 20 miles there are a great many places of interest and things to do, including: cruises on Loch Etive, boat hire on lochs Awe and Etive, The Sea Life Centre, Oban chocolate factory, The Inverawe Smokery (with excellent facilities for families), Inveraray Castle and Jail, Oban Distillery and many other places.